openziti/ziti-doc/docfx_project/ziti/services/overview.md

 resource that could be accessed by a client on a traditional network.
 Services by themselves do not provide a complete mechanism for authorization.
 That is what an [AppWAN](../appwans/overview.md) is for.

-To define a service you need to know the following components:
+A service is defined by the following components:

-* Name - what do you want to name your service
+* Name - the name of the service
 * Ziti Router - the last Ziti Router traffic will be sent to
-* Intercepting Host and Port - what DNS name or IP you wish to intercept traffic on when intecepting traffic
+* Intercepting Host and Port - what DNS name or IP should be used when intecepting traffic
 * Endpoint Service - (if not hosted - see below) the protocol, host, and port traffic sent to
 * Hosting Identity - (is hosted - see below) the identity that will host the service

 ### Dark Services

-One of the benefits of using a Ziti service is that your actual service can be 'dark'.
+One of the benefits of using a Ziti service is that the actual service can be 'dark'.
 In fact this is the default for any service based entirely in Ziti.
-Place your service in a secure network with only Ziti in place and nobody in the world can access your service without a valid certificate/identity!
+Place the service in a secure network with only Ziti in place and nobody in the world can access the service without a valid certificate/identity!

 Existing services can also be converted to dark via Ziti.
-Once Ziti is incorporated into your existing network and Ziti endpoints deployed the only access to these services can be through Ziti!
+Once Ziti is incorporated into an existing network and Ziti endpoints deployed the only access to these services can be through Ziti!

 ### Service Name

 Services defined on a Ziti Network have an almost limitless "namespace" available for identifying services.
-A Ziti service is be defined by a name of your choosing and this name is registered with your Ziti controller.
-You have total control over your service names rather than by a requiring the use of a DNS name or an IP address (underlay concepts).
+A Ziti service is be defined by a name and this name is registered with the Controller.
+Once declared, services can then be addressed directly by name from Ziti-aware clients.
+This means there are effecitvely a **limitless** number names available with no need for global DNS registration.
+The names assigned are unique to a Ziti Network and the application developer has total control over service names.

+### Types of Services

+There are two basic types of serivces in a Ziti Network: hosted and non-hosted.

+#### Hosted

+Hosted services are the new edge.
+Ziti allows the developer to declare a service is "hosted".
+This means when a Ziti Client attempts to address the specified serivce the Ziti Network will route traffic to this endpoint automatically.
+Once the traffic is at the endpoint the traffic can be terminated inside the process space of a Ziti-powered application.
+When the traffic terminates inside a Ziti-powered application the application it never needs to leave the secure environment of the Ziti Network leading to turly zero-trust solutions!

+#### Non-Hosted

+Non-hosted services are services are the classic types of services.
+These services are not terminated inside a Ziti-capable client

 ## Ziti Router